 Bowen announces their first game.
 “Today, we’re going to play Lupo Manga Fruta!”
 Before she launches with the directions, she asks the kids what they think the language is.
 Wild guesses fill the air: Swedish!
 Mexican!
 Portuguese!
 After a few clues that included words like pasta and lasagna, the kids finally guess Italian.
 “So, who wants to be the wolf first?” she asks.
 A boy named Oliver volunteers.
 Soon after, Bowen brings the rest of the fourth graders in a huddle so they could think of their fruit.
 Oliver, meanwhile, stands in the back, awaiting his role as the Lupo to begin.

 “Banana!”
 Oliver shouts.
 Two kids from a line at one end of the gym run as fast as they can, trying to evade the wolf from ‘eating’ or in this case, tagging, them.
 They both get away and reach the opposite end of the gym, the wall being their safe place.
 More fruit names are announced as the kids maneuver their way to safe territory.
-Alas, Michael is tagged.
-He is now the wolf.
+Alas, his classmate is tagged.
+Michael is now the wolf.

 “I’m super pumped about it.
-It’s a lot of fun,” LHK Coordinator Laura Olbers said in an interview.
+It’s a lot of fun,” LHK Coordinator Laura Olbers said.
 “It’s been great working with MEDLIFE and with Allyson, who are offering four days of the month to us to do this program.
 It’s cool playing with the kids and getting feedback from some of them, especially from the older kids.
 All of them get really excited playing new games and adding their own element to it.”

-At the end of the LHK Coaches period, Allyson calls for the kids to stop, grab their things, and line up by the door to head to their next class.
+At the end of the LHK Coaches period, Horsley calls for the kids to stop, grab their things and line up by the door to head to their next class.
 “What I like about this game is that we get to run and chase people!” a girl responds with certainty.
 Her friend standing next to her interrupts and says with a smile, “I like everything!”